j0hanz/blog-beat-web/README.md

 ### Agile Development

-Followed an agile methodology with an initial focus on developing a functional site that covered all key user stories.
-Additional features and functionalities were added incrementally.
+Blog Beat was developed using an agile methodology, initially focusing on creating a functional site that addressed all key user stories.
+Additional features and functionalities were added incrementally, ensuring continuous improvement and adaptation.

 #### MoSCoW Method

-The MoSCoW method was used to prioritize features:
+The MoSCoW method was utilized to prioritize features effectively:

-- **Must Have**: Essential for project success.
+- **Must Have**: Essential for the project's success.
-- **Should Have**: Important but not critical.
+- **Should Have**: Important but not critical for the initial release.
-- **Could Have**: Nice to have, consider for future.
+- **Could Have**: Desirable features to consider for future updates.

 #### Story Points

-**Story Points** are a way to estimate the effort required to complete a task.
-They take into account the complexity, risks, and time needed.
-Story points use numbers 1, 2, 3, 5, and 8 to represent different effort levels.
+Story Points were used to estimate the effort required for tasks.
+This system considers complexity, risks, and time, using numbers 1, 2, 3, 5, and 8 to represent different levels of effort.

 #### Sprint

+Sprint cycles were employed to structure the development process.
-Details of sprint cycles and their outcomes are provided to showcase the iterative development approach.
+Each sprint focused on specific tasks and user stories, with outcomes documented to demonstrate the iterative development approach.

 ### User Stories as GitHub Issues